Sachinsn19/Sachinsn19/README.md

  👨‍💻 I’m interested in Data Analytics

- 👨‍🎓I’m currently learning MSc Operation Research and Computer Application
+ 👨‍🎓 I’m currently learning MSc Operation Research and Computer Application

-🔎I’m looking to collaborate on Data Analysis project
+ 🔎 I’m looking to collaborate on Data Analysis project

  🔗Connect with me